 The examination of the posterior distributions of transition probabilities and of the predictive distributions of the inter-occurrence times can give some insight into the type of energy release and accumulation mechanism.
-We consider two such mechanisms, the time predictable model (TPM) and the slip predictable model (SPM).
+We consider two mechanisms, the time predictable model (TPM) and the slip predictable model (SPM).

-In the TPM, when a maximal energy threshold is reached, some fraction of it (not always the same) is released; therefore, the waiting time for the next event is longer if the current event is stronger.
-So, the waiting time distribution depends on the current event type, but not on the next event type, that is, we expect $F_{ij}(t)=F_{i\cdot}(t)$, $j=1,2,3$.
-The strength of an event, does not depend on the strength of the previous one, because every time the same energy level has to be reached for the event to occur, so we expect $p_{ij}=p_{\cdot j}$, $j=1,2,3$, that is, a transition matrix with equal rows (which is indeed the case, as seen from Table~\ref{table:posterior.P}).
-The CSPs~\eqref{eq:CSP} would factorize as follows,
+In the TPM, it is assumed that when a maximal energy threshold is reached, some fraction of it (not always the same) is released and an earthquake occurs.
+The consequence is that the time until the next earthquake increases with the amplitude of the last earthquake.
+So, the holding time distribution depends on the current event type, but not on the next event type, that is, we expect $F_{ij}(t)=F_{i\cdot}(t)$, $j=1,2,3$.
+The strength of an event does not depend on the strength of the previous one, because every time the same energy level has to be reached for the event to occur.
+So we expect $p_{ij}=p_{\cdot j}$, $j=1,2,3$, that is, a transition matrix with equal rows.
+If this is the case, the CSPs~\eqref{eq:CSP} would simplify as follows,